 - Smoking - This is perhaps the most controllable extrinsic age factor.
 Smoking causes chemical changes in the human body that accelerate the aging process.
 We’ve all seen it - the leathery, wrinkled skin of a long time smoker.
 It’s no coincidence.
 Those who smoke have a tendency to develop an unhealthy, yellow complexion and have been shown to have significantly more wrinkled skin.

 Don’t worry - there is hope.
 By using an anti-aging treatment regimen, you can combat extrinsic age factors.
-For instance, Cosmedica Vitamin C Serum and Vitamin C Prep and Tone remove free radicals that form due to sun exposure, limiting the damage they can do to the skin.
+For example, Cosmedica 20% Hydra-C Serum and 79% Vitamin C Power Serum remove free radicals that form due to sun exposure, limiting the damage they can do to the skin.